 The Royal School of Needlework teaches bespoke live and online hand embroidery classes with a number of museums and partners around the UK including the V&A and Fashion & Textile museums in London and the D-Day Story in Portsmouth.
 Each class is inspired by a current exhibition or object on display at the venue.

 We teach bespoke hand embroidery classes at the Fashion & Textile Museum with special designs inspired by their exhibitions.
 Classes include exhibition entry.

 Look out for some fabulous bespoke classes celebrating our upcoming exhibition, 150 Years of the Royal School of Needlework: Crown to Catwalk to be held at the museum from April 2022.

 We have partnered with The D-Day Story to teach classes to celebrate the Overlord Embroidery which was made by the RSN from 1968 to 1974.

 We are delighted to continue our partnership with the Aga Khan Centre in London’s vibrant King’s Cross.
 Join RSN Studio Embroiderer, Masako Newton, to stitch a stunning Flower Pin Brooch.
 You will learn Silk Shading and Stumpwork techniques to create a beautiful pink Hellebore flower which you will make up as a lapel pin.
-The online embroidery class will take place in November marking their acclaimed exhibition, Making Paradise (29 April-30 September).
-The exhibition featured a selection of Masako’s unique flowers and RSN tutor, Jung Byun’s award-winning embroidered Peacock mirror.
+The online embroidery class will take place on 26 November marking their acclaimed exhibition, Making Paradise The exhibition featured a selection of Masako’s unique flowers and RSN tutor, Jung Byun’s award-winning embroidered Peacock mirror.